vaadin/flow-components/vaadin-custom-field-flow-parent/README.md

 # Vaadin CustomField for Flow

 Vaadin CustomField for Flow is a UI component add-on for Vaadin.
+It is a field whose UI content can be constructed by the user, enabling the creation of e.g. form fields by composing Vaadin components.
+Customization of both the visual presentation and the logic of the field is possible.
 ## License & Author

 Apache License 2.0